ebgoldstein/GA-CDM/README.md

-# Genetic Algorithm — CDM tuing routine
+# Genetic Algorithm — CDM tuning routine

 This is bunch of codes is used to tune the Coastal Dune Model — specifically CDM-L, avaialble here:  https://github.com/ebgoldstein/Coastal-Dune-Model-Lateral, which is a variant of CDM v2.0 (https://github.com/csdms-contrib/Coastal-Dune-Model).